Andy McDonald (politician): Parliamentary career

-In April 2020, incoming leader Keir Starmer moved him to Shadow Secretary of State for Employment Rights and Protections.
+In April 2020, incoming leader Keir Starmer moved McDonald to the role of Shadow Secretary of State for Employment Rights and Protections.
 McDonald was the chair of Labour's "Power in the Workplace Taskforce" which provided input into Labour's Employment Rights' Green Paper published in September 2021.
 The paper stated that "Labour is demanding that the minimum wage is immediately raised to at least £10 per hour for all workers".
-In September 2021, McDonald resigned as Shadow Secretary, citing lack of support from Starmer for an increase in the minimum wage to £15.
+In September 2021, McDonald resigned as Shadow Secretary, citing lack of support from Starmer for an increase in the minimum wage to £15 per hour.
 He said he had been instructed by Starmer's office to argue at the Labour Party Conference "against a national minimum wage of £15 an hour and against statutory sick pay at the living wage".